-Expenditures on family benefits are simulated reasonably well, around 97% when we compare with the benefits included in the model (child allowance, child care allowance, school allowance, childbirth allowance, large family allowance, large family parent allowance).

-We do not simulate and do not have separately available single parent's child allowance, foster care allowance, and many small benefits.
-Therefore we simulate 90% of income from family benefits compared to all monetary family benefits paid out from the state budget.
+Expenditures on universal family benefits are simulated reasonably well, around 98% when we compare the benefits included in the model (child allowance, child care allowance, school allowance, childbirth allowance, large family allowance, large family parent allowance).
+We do not simulate and do not have separately available single parent's child allowance, foster care allowance, and many other small benefits.
+Therefore we simulate about 90% of income from universal family benefits.